Hasmonean Judea: Jonathan Apphus (160–143 BCE)

-After Bacchides' renewed suppression of the Hasmonean party, Jonathan assumed leadership of the survivors.
+After Bacchides renewed his suppression of the Hasmonean party, Jonathan Apphus, Judah's brother, assumed leadership of the surviving rebels.
 He and his followers escaped to the wilderness of Tekoa, established a base in the Judaean Desert at Bor Asphar, fought off Seleucid pursuit across the Jordan River, and gradually rebuilt the movement's strength.
 Bacchides soon withdrew, and fighting subsided for a time.
 It resumed in 157 BCE when Jonathan's Hellenist opponents called on the Syrians for aid.
 Bacchides returned, but Jonathan and his brother Simon fortified themselves at Beth-Basi near Bethlehem and successfully resisted his siege.
 After suffering heavy losses, Bacchides made peace with Jonathan, who settled in Michmas.

 A decisive change came in 153 BCE when a civil war broke out in Syria between Demetrius I and the pretender Alexander Balas.
 To prevent Jonathan from siding with Balas, Demetrius released the hostages held in the Akra citadel in Jerusalem and allowed Jonathan to raise troops and reside in Jerusalem.
 Jonathan rebuilt Jerusalem's walls and also those of the Temple Mount.
-The fortresses Bacchides had built were dismantled as Demetrius needed his troops for the dynastic struggle, leaving only garrisons in the Akra and Beth-Zur.
+The fortresses Bacchides had built were dismantled as Demetrius needed his troops for the dynastic struggle, leaving only garrisons in the Akra and Beth-zur.

-In 152 BCE Balas sought Jonathan's support by appointing him High Priest and formally recognizing him as the ruler of Judea, also adding him to the order of the "king's friends", one of the honorifics of the Seleucid regime.
+In 152 BCE, Balas sought Jonathan's support by appointing him High Priest and formally recognizing him as the ruler of Judea, also adding him to the order of the "king's friends", one of the honorifics of the Seleucid regime.
 As a High Priest, Jonathan received permission to wear a purple robe and a golden crown sent by Alexander Balas, and appeared in them at the Jewish festival of Sukkot.
 Demetrius I was defeated in the summer of 150 BCE, but a few years later, around 147 BCE, his son Demetrius II renewed the Seleucid civil war.
 Jonathan defeated his general Apollonius near Ashdod, stationed a garrison in the port city of Jaffa, and burned the temple of Dagon in Ashdod.
 Balas granted him the city of Ekron and its territories, which now made Judea the ruler of the entire ancient region of Philistia.
 After Balas was defeated and killed, Demetrius II became sole ruler of the Seleucid kingdom.